madMontersourus/cipher-challenge-2024/README.md

 - test4MonoAlpha(text,frequency) takes text and English monogram frequency and returns boolean as to whether a ciphertext has been enciphered using a monoalphabetic substitution cipher
 - invertKey(key) takes a key and inverts it so it can be used for decryption
 - encipherMonoAlpha(text,key) takes plaintext and a key and returns ciphertext
 - decipherMonoAlpha(text,key) takes ciphertext and a key (not inverted) and returns a plaintext
+- decipherMonoAlphaHand(text) takes a ciphertext and runs through until all letters have been changed from ciphertext to plaintext
+#### monoalphabetic substitution ciphers
+- BruteCaeser(text) takes ciphertext, runs through all possible shifts (26) and uses tetragram fitness to detect closeness to English